sarahromani/supermileage.github.io/events/past-events.md

 **Zaber Tour (November 18 2015)**
 Our general members were granted a tour of Zaber Technologies, a local Vancouver company that fabricates linear actuators.

+**SAE BC Seminar on 'Defects in Aircraft Design and Materials' (November 2 2015)** How can engineers prevent or at least minimize catastrophic aircraft failure incidents, thus improving aircraft safety?
+What lessons can we learn from historical mishaps so that they might be avoided in the future?
+Answers to these questions were explored by Larry Reniak, in the course of exploring 12 case studies, involving both civil and military famous aircraft programs.
+The UBC Supermileage was grateful to be granted the 1st place award for the SAE BC Student Team fund during the presentation.
+Thank you SAE!

 **Track Day (September 26 2015)**
 We are excited to welcome our new cohort of Supermileagers who will be joining us on our pursuit for efficiency this year.
 Today we took our two returning vehicles to a school lot for some runs.
 Two running cars and some rare Vancouver sunshine- what a fine way to kick off the year!
 Thank you University Hill High School for allowing us to use their lot.